roggc/react-enhanced-suspense/README.md

         cacheKey="my-cache-key"
-        cacheTTL={60000} // expiration time in ms for the cache cacheVersion={cacheVersion} // when this changes, invalidates cache cachePersist={cachePersist} // whether to persist cache in localStorage fallback="Loading..."
+        cacheTTL={60000} // expiration time in ms for the cache cacheVersion={cacheVersion} // when this changes, invalidates cache cachePersist={cachePersist} // whether to persist or not cache in localStorage fallback="Loading..."
         onError={(error) => <div>{error.message}</div>}
         onSuccess={(data) => data.map((item) => <div key={item}>{item}</div>)}